Page Reviewed / Updated - May 2019

 Additional funding for care can also be found at the federal and non-profit levels.
 In addition to the options listed above, there are programs to assist veterans, as well as loans available for elder care.
 Use the Resource Locator Tool to find these and other programs that may reduce the cost of care.
 This tool is also invaluable in finding the program that is best matched to your situation.

 Even though the cost of care in Indiana can be more affordable than surrounding states, there is still a broad range of elder care pricing throughout the state.
 Given this fact, it is strongly recommended that one contact various providers to uncover more affordable care.
-If adult day care is the biggest concern, one should perhaps avoid the Columbus area, as it is an outlier in cost of care.
 To help citizens with this process, our organization offers a service, free of charge.
 This service matches particular care needs with the care providers in the appropriate price range and ideal geographic region.
 Click here for assistance.

 For more information about the costs and resources available in Indiana cities, click on the links below.